 Let $\Delta \sub \PML \times \PML$ be the diagonal set.
-Then, by Proposition \ref{HorizontalFoliationsCoinside}, $\Lambda_\infi$ is contained in $\Delta$.
+Then, by Theorem \ref{HorizontalFoliationsCoinside}, $\Lambda_\infi$ is contained in $\Delta$.
 Given a Riemann surface $X$ and a projective measured foliation $H$, by Hubbard and Masur \cite{HubbardMasur79}, there is a unique holomorphic quadratic differential on $X$ such that its horizontal foliation coincides with the measured foliation.
-Let $E_{X, H} = E_{X, H}^1$ denote the unite-area flat surface induced by the differential.
-Given $H_X \in \PML$, let $V_X$ be the vertical measured foliation realized by $(X, H_X)$ and let $V_Y$ be the vertical foliation of $(Y, H_Y)$.
+Let $E_{X, H} = E_{X, H}^1$ denote the unit-area flat surface induced by the differential.
+Given $H_X \in \PML$, let $V_X$ be the vertical measured foliation realized by $(X, H_X)$, and let $V_Y$ be the vertical foliation of $(Y, H_Y)$.

-Noting that a smooth leaf of a (singular) foliation may be contained in a singular leaf of another foliation, we let $\Delta^\ast$ be the set of all $(H_X, H_Y) \in \PML \times \PML$ which satisfy either \begin{itemize} \item there is a leaf of $H_X$ contained in a leaf of $V_Y$; \item there is a leaf of $V_Y$ contained in a leaf of $H_X$; \item there is a leaf o $H_Y$ contained in a leaf of $V_X$; or \item there is a leaf of $V_X$ contained in a leaf of $H_X$. \end{itemize} Then $\Delta^\ast$ is a closed measure zero subset of $\PML \times \PML$, and disjoint from the diagonal $\Delta$.
+Noting that a smooth leaf of a (singular) foliation may be contained in a singular leaf of another foliation, we let $\Delta^\ast$ be the set of all $(H_X, H_Y) \in \PML \times \PML$ which satisfies either \begin{itemize} \item there is a leaf of $H_X$ contained in a leaf of $V_Y$; \item there is a leaf of $V_Y$ contained in a leaf of $H_X$; \item there is a leaf of $H_Y$ contained in a leaf of $V_X$; or \item there is a leaf of $V_X$ contained in a leaf of $H_X$. \end{itemize} Then $\Delta^\ast$ is a closed measure-zero subset of $\PML \times \PML$, and disjoint from the diagonal $\Delta$.
 (For the proof of our theorems, we will only consider a sufficiently small neighborhood of $\Delta$, which is disjoint from $\Delta^\ast$.)